-- World Building: The story takes place in a Constructed World called Eleg.
+- Worldbuilding: The story takes place in a Constructed World called Eleg.
 The author has created a Fantasy World Map for Atreya (where the story has taken place so far) and worked plenty of details about its political system into the story.
-Except for Atreya, not much is known about this world yet, but Word of God says that the story will eventually move to other parts of the world.
+As the story progresses, more information about other countries and Eleg's history have been revealed.

 Hector: ...Is that supposed to be comforting?

-Garovel: No. Itís not.
-Because weíre not supposed to be comfortable.
+Garovel: No. It’s not.
+Because we’re not supposed to be comfortable.
 Being comfortable makes us complacent.
 Sloppy.

 Hector: Then... what are you saying?

-Garovel: Iím saying we did our best.
-And we donít respond to failure with depression.
+Garovel: I’m saying we did our best.
+And we don’t respond to failure with depression.
 We respond by becoming better.
 Until our best is good enough.